Ireland Launches EU Privacy Probe Into Google AI Development - UrduPoint

 Ireland Launches EU Privacy Probe Into Google AI Development

-Dublin, (APP - UrduPoint / Pakistan Point News - 12th Sep, 2024) An Irish regulator helping to police European Union data privacy on Thursday launched an investigation into Google's artificial intelligence development.
+Dublin, (APP - UrduPoint / Pakistan Point News - 12th Sep, 2024) An Irish regulator helping to police European Union data privacy launched an investigation Thursday into Google's artificial intelligence development.

-The inquiry comes as the EU and other major regulators around the world crack down on big tech over a raft of issues including competition, disinformation and taxation.
+The inquiry comes as the EU and other major regulators around the world crack down on big tech over a raft of issues including taxation, competition and disinformation.

 The EU has also adopted the world's first sweeping rules to govern AI, which came into force in August.